 This project is now in its third year at Congregation Shir Tikvah (Troy, MI).
 Congregants provide Chanukah gifts to less fortunate children, seniors and homeless adults in their community in a very personal way.

-A congregation's inspiring program to raise awareness of HIV/AIDS in the local community and to bring about support, healing, and comfort to those affected.
-The synagogue's Social Action Committee created a unique Haggadah, enumerating the plagues that hinder liberation from AIDS.
-This initiative has become an empowering vehicle through which many temple members have put their Jewish values to work.
+An inspiring congregational program during Pesach to raise awareness of HIV/AIDS in the local community and to bring about support, healing, and comfort to those affected.

 The Temple opened its High Holiday services to people with hearing difficulties.